 Braves’ Acuna sidelined with injury; Tucker starts in left

+ATLANTA (AP) Braves left fielder Ronald Acuna Jr. is grateful that his knee and back injuries aren’t as serious as he first thought.

+”To be honest, I feel better than I did yesterday,” Acuna said Monday through an interpreter. ”I just give thanks to God it’s not worse than it was.”

-ATLANTA (AP) The Atlanta Braves have placed left fielder Ronald Acuna Jr. on the 10-day disabled list with a mild ACL sprain in his left knee and bruises to his knee and lower back.
+Atlanta placed Acuna on the 10-day disabled list with a mild ACL sprain in his left knee and bruises to his knee and lower back.

-The team announced Acuna’s MRI results during the first game of Monday’s doubleheader against the New York Mets.

 Acuna’s leg buckled while running out a grounder Sunday in Boston.
 He fell on his back after crossing the bag, then rolled over on his front side with what looked to be a gruesome injury.
 The 20-year-old surprisingly walked off the diamond, declining a wheelchair.

+”Obviously I have some pain, and it definitely feels sore and hurts, but I’m not worried about it,” he said. ”I know the pain’s going to go away.”

-Preston Tucker took Acuna’s place in the field Monday.
+Preston Tucker went 0 for 3 as he took Acuna’s place in the field during the Braves’ 4-3 win in the first game of a doubleheader against the New York Mets.

 Ozzie Albies, the usual leadoff hitter, batted in Acuna’s No. 2 spot and Ender Inciarte batted first.

-Acuna is hitting .265 with five homers and 13 RBIs in 51 games.

-”It’s definitely scary whenever you see a teammate go down the way he did,” shortstop Dansby Swanson said. ”We’re definitely thankful that he was able to walk off.
-I think he’ll bounce back just fine.
-It’s just a matter of when.”
+Charlie Culberson, who won the first game with a pinch-hit, two-run homer in the ninth, started the second game in left field.

+The Braves selected the contract of outfielder Dustin Peterson to take Acuna’s place on the roster.

 —